liamsomerville/SSHCiphers/README.md

 e.g. python SSHCiphers.py

 #Note
-this script is effectivly just a parser for nmap the nmap script we use here hard codes that SSH scanning is done on port 22/tcp if you need to change this you need to modify the namp script - recomend copying and renaming the copy. use the copy leave the original entact the line that needs modified is portrule = shortport.port_or_service(22, "ssh") in kali is /usr/share/nmap/scripts/ssh2-enum-algos.nse
+- this script is effectivly just a parser for nmap.
+- the nmap script we use here hard codes that SSH scanning is done on port 22/tcp
+- if you need to change this you need to modify the namp script - recomend copying and renaming the copy. use the copy
+- leave the original entact
+- the line that needs modified is portrule = shortport.port_or_service(22, "ssh") -in kali is /usr/share/nmap/scripts/ssh2-enum-algos.nse